 Similarly, for people with physical disabilities, being transparent and engaging in an open dialogue with employers and colleagues will allow for a more collaborative way of working and the creation of a workplace that is accessible to all.
 It also provides an open discussion about how the person living with disability, injury or health condition prefers to work, and whether there are any practices that have been successful for them in the past.

-How you support employees with disability, injury or health condition
+How managers support employees with disability, injury or health condition

 Supporting employees living with disability is not only a legal and moral responsibility but also a vital component of creating an inclusive and diverse workplace.
 By understanding and addressing the unique needs and challenges faced by employees living with disability, organisations can foster an environment that promotes equal opportunities, empowers individuals, and enhances overall productivity.